COVID-19 - advice for alcohol licensing

 This page includes information for premises licensed under the Licensing Act 2003.
 Our Licensing Team is maintaining services in balance of supporting local businesses whilst promoting the licensing objectives.

-Guidance-on-staying-at-home-and-away-from-others sets out social distancing measures to prevent the spread of coronavirus to save lives and protect the NHS.
+Guidance on staying at home and away from others on the GOV.UK website sets out social distancing measures to prevent the spread of coronavirus to save lives and protect the NHS.

 These include pubs, clubs and restaurants selling food or drink for consumption on the premises (which includes any seating areas adjacent to the premises).
 Food and drink sold by a hotel or other accommodation as part of room service does not constitute consumption on the premises.